Empowerment of a minor

 - He cannot be a trader without the authorization of the guardianship judge at the time of his emancipation (or of the president of the court after his emancipation).

-You have to be 18 years old to be able to vote, conclude a Civil partnerships, drive alone or enter a casino.
+You have to be 17 years old to drive alone.
+You have to be 18 years old to be able to vote, conclude a Civil partnerships or enter a casino.

 The emancipated minor ceases to be under the authority of his parents.
 They are no longer liable for any damage (material damage, such as damage to a vehicle) that the minor may cause.